 In the 1870s, large summer houses were built near the lighthouse blocking its light.
-By 1883, records state that a 100-foot mast was erected to shine a light in addition to the one in the tower.
+On July 10, 1883, an auxiliary light was first exhibited from a 100-foot mast erected near the lighthouse, and not long thereafter a lighting conductor was installed to protect the mast.

 Lighthouse Board records in 1893 and 1894 noted the need for a new, taller tower.